 Stories Matter

-Stacey Abrams was addressing a group about her 2022 political thriller, “Rogue Justice,” when she noticed a young girl in the audience.
+Stacy Abrams was addressing a group about her 2022 political thriller, “Rogue Justice,” when she noticed a young girl in the audience.
 In a crowd of mostly adults, seeing an 8 year old intently hanging on to every word intrigued the long-time Georgia lawmaker, bestselling author and voting rights activist.

-Carrying a copy of her first book, “Stacey’s Extraordinary Words,” the girl explained that when she found out Abrams was speaking, she demanded to attend.
+Carrying a copy of her first book, “Stacy’s Extraordinary Words,” the girl explained that when she found out Abrams was speaking, she demanded to attend.
 An ardent fan of the No. 1 New York Times bestselling and “NAACP Image Award” winning author, she wanted to share how the story inspired her.
 “She loved how the book’s protagonist didn’t get what she wanted, but kept going anyway.
 I cannot imagine a more profound moment for a writer than having a reader tell you exactly what you hoped they’d glean.”

 Perhaps what Abrams saw in the young girl was a bit of herself.
 The daughter of a librarian mother and shipyard worker father, she learned early on about the grit it would take to face the road ahead.
 Her civically engaged parents moved from Wisconsin to Mississippi before settling in Decatur when she was in high school.